Fall 2009 - EE 381J Probability and Stochastic Processes I

 Grading policy

-The final grade will be a weighted average of your homework, mid-term,
+The final grade will be a weighted average of your homework, midterm,

 and final scores.
 The weightings are: